 How Are Elections Handled?

-Elections of all class officers, representatives and committee positions are handled by the Student Council.
-About a month after the start of the academic year, the Student Council officers will inform the class of the available elected posts and will post nomination lists.
-Shortly thereafter, class elections are held, generally after the second examination in Structure and Development.
+Elections of all class officers, representatives and committee positions are handled by the Office of Student Affairs.
+Class elections are held, generally after the second examination in Structure and Development for first years.
 Elections for the following year are then held in late spring.
 Holding elected office can be a significant time commitment and affords a high level of responsibility for representing the views of a class effectively.
 Therefore, students holding elected office must maintain a minimum level of academic performance in order to continue in that role.
 To run for an elected position as a first year student during the regularly scheduled fall elections, candidates must have earned a score of 80% or better on each Structure and Development exam administered prior to the election.
 Once elected, to maintain a position during the pre-clinical years, all candidates must have earned a final grade of “B” or better in Structure and Development.
 Each subsequent final course grade during the pre-clinical years must be 76% or higher without exception.
 In the clinical years, students must earn a B- or better in all clerkships and rotations in years 3 and 4 to remain in office.
 Further, students may fail no more than one shelf exam during year 3.
 Students not maintaining this level of academic performance must immediately step down from their position.
 Students who are on leave or will be pursuing their other degree in a combined degree program may also be asked to step down.
 Should an elected officer or representative find it necessary to resign from office for academic or other reasons, a special election shall be held in a timely fashion.
 Students leaving their positions as a result of this policy will be given the opportunity to run again for elected office in the subsequent academic year if approved in advance by the Associate Dean for Student Affairs in consultation with the Medical Education Advisory Committee.
 Approval will be based upon ongoing academic performance and professional conduct.
 Students will be given the chance to run against their class officers in their second year.